John the Fearless: Conflict with Orléans

-John inherited the Duchy of Burgundy in 1404 upon the death of his father and the counties of Burgundy, Flanders, and Artois on his mother's death in 1405.
+John inherited the Duchy of Burgundy in 1404 upon the death of his father and the counties of Burgundy, Flanders and Artois on his mother's death in 1405.
 He almost immediately entered into open conflict with Duke Louis I of Orléans, the younger brother of the increasingly disturbed King Charles VI of France.
 Both men attempted to fill the power vacuum left by the demented king.

 John played a game of marriages by exchanging his daughter Margaret of Burgundy for Michelle of Valois, who would marry his heir, Philip the Good.
 For her part, Margaret was married to Louis, Duke of Guyenne, the heir to the French throne from 1401 until his death in 1415.
 For all his concentration on aristocratic politics, John nonetheless did not overlook the importance of the middle class of merchants and tradesmen or the University of Paris.

-Louis tried to gain the favour of the wife of Charles VI, Queen Isabeau of France, and may have become her lover.
-After his son-in-law, the Dauphin Louis, was successively kidnapped and recovered by both parties, the Duke of Burgundy managed to gain appointment by royal decree—during one of the King's "absent" periods when mental illness manifested itself—as guardian of the Dauphin and the King's children.
+Louis of Orléans tried to gain the favour of the wife of Charles VI, Queen Isabeau of France, and may have become her lover.
+After his son-in-law, the Dauphin Louis, was successively kidnapped and recovered by both parties, the Duke of Burgundy managed to gain appointment by royal decree—during one of the king's "absent" periods when mental illness manifested itself—as guardian of the Dauphin and the king's children.
 This did not improve relations between John and the Duke of Orléans.
 Soon the two rivals descended into making open threats.
 Their uncle, John, Duke of Berry, secured a vow of solemn reconciliation on 20 November 1407, but only three days later, on 23 November 1407, Louis was brutally assassinated in the streets of Paris.
 The order, no one doubted, had come from the Duke of Burgundy, who shortly admitted to the deed and declared it to be a justifiable act of "tyrannicide".
 According to Thomas Walsingham, Orléans had simply received his just deserts as he had been "taking his pleasure with whores, harlots, incest" and had committed adultery with the wife of an unnamed knight who had taken his revenge by killing him under the protection of the Duke of Burgundy.
-After an escape from Paris and a few skirmishes against the Orléans party, John managed to recover the King's favour.
-In the treaty of Chartres, signed on 9 March 1409, the King absolved the Duke of Burgundy of the crime, and he and Louis' son Charles pledged a reconciliation.
+After an escape from Paris and a few skirmishes against the Orléans party, John managed to recover the king's favour.
+In the treaty of Chartres, signed on 9 March 1409, the king absolved the Duke of Burgundy of the crime, and he and Louis' son Charles pledged a reconciliation.
 A later edict renewed John's guardianship of the Dauphin.